 Filtering Data with WHERE Clause

 Now that you've learned the basic structure of SQL queries, let's dive into one of the most powerful features: filtering data with the WHERE clause.
-We'll use the University tables to move from simply viewing raw records to answering specific questions like “Who enrolled in 2024?” or “Which courses carry four credits?”
+We'll use the marketplace tables to move from simply viewing raw records to answering specific questions like "Who signed up in 2024?" or "Which products cost more than 50?"

 Learning Goals